- Creighton University, Omaha, Nebraska - MD

 - University of Wisconsin-Madison - MS (Population Health Science)

-Dr. Bartels’ clinical interests include rheumatoid arthritis, systemic lupus erythematosus (lupus), and prevention of cardiovascular disease (eg. tobacco cessation and hypertension care).
+Dr. Bartels’ clinical interests include rheumatoid arthritis, systemic lupus erythematosus (lupus), and prevention of cardiovascular disease.